chauanhtuan185/dot-link/README.md

 ### Introduction

-Sblinks rethinks how users interact with dApps directly in X. This template provides a minimal setup for embedding a dApp inside an X post using the Twitter Card component, allowing users to interact seamlessly without leaving the platform.
+This will re-thinking how users interact with dApps directly in X. This template provides a minimal setup for embedding a dApp inside an X post using the Twitter Card component, allowing users to interact seamlessly without leaving the platform.

 ### What Are X Cards?